Understand how apprenticeships and traineeships work

 Apprenticeships and traineeships combine work with study, so you earn while you learn.

-As an apprentice or trainee, you'll learn practical skills at work, academic skills through a training organisation and at the end, graduate with a trade qualification or vocational certificate.
+As an apprentice or trainee, you'll learn practical skills at work, gain knowledge and skills through a training provider and at the end, be awarded with a qualification.

 Types of apprenticeships and traineeships